Economic impact of the COVID-19 pandemic in Canada: Media and arts

 Many news websites have dropped their paywalls for material related to the pandemic, including The Globe and Mail and all Postmedia sites.
 Postmedia subsequently dropped its paywalls for all content for April 2020.

 Public broadcaster CBC temporarily replaced its local evening newscasts with a simulcast from CBC News Network combining content from local and national journalists from across the country, a decision that was criticized by the Premier of Prince Edward Island Dennis King, as CBC News: Compass is the province's only local daily television news program.
 By the end of March 2020, however, local news service began to be restored in most markets.

-CBC Radio One also temporarily suspended production of its arts and entertainment magazine series Q, to provide an extended daily broadcast of its morning news series The Current, while CBC Music shifted to programming exclusively Canadian music to help support artists impacted by the cancellations of concert tours and the Juno Awards.
-CBC Television also launched a number of special short-run series during the pandemic to deal with disruptions in its regular schedule, including Movie Night in Canada to broadcast feature films in lieu of Hockey Night in Canada; What're You At? with Tom Power, a Sunday evening talk show that saw Tom Power remotely interview both celebrities and ordinary Canadians; and Hot Docs at Home, a Thursday night series which will broadcast several feature documentary films which had been slated to premiere at the cancelled Hot Docs Canadian International Documentary Festival.
+CBC Radio One also temporarily shifted the scheduling its arts and entertainment magazine series Q, to provide an extended daily broadcast of its morning news series The Current, while CBC Music shifted to programming exclusively Canadian music to help support artists impacted by the cancellations of concert tours and the Juno Awards.
+CBC Television also launched a number of special short-run series during the pandemic to deal with disruptions in its regular schedule, including Movie Night in Canada to broadcast feature films in lieu of Hockey Night in Canada; What're You At? with Tom Power, a Sunday evening talk show that saw musician Tom Power remotely interview both celebrities and ordinary Canadians; and Hot Docs at Home, a Thursday night series which aired several feature documentary films which had been slated to premiere at the cancelled Hot Docs Canadian International Documentary Festival.

-Cancelled cultural events include such awards ceremonies as the Juno Awards of 2020, scheduled to have been in Saskatoon on 15 March, the 8th Canadian Screen Awards (Toronto, 29 March 2020), the 15th Canadian Folk Music Awards (Charlottetown, 3 and 4 April), the Artis Awards (Montreal, 10 May) and the 22nd Quebec Cinema Awards (Montreal, 7 June).
+Cancelled cultural events include such awards ceremonies as the Juno Awards of 2020, scheduled to have been in Saskatoon on 15 March 2020, the 8th Canadian Screen Awards (Toronto, 29 March 2020), the 15th Canadian Folk Music Awards (Charlottetown, 3 and 4 April 2020), the Artis Awards (Montreal, 10 May) and the 22nd Quebec Cinema Awards (Montreal, 7 June 2020).

-Festival cancellations or postponements include the Hot Docs Canadian International Documentary Festival, originally planned in Toronto from 30 April to 10 May, the Inside Out Film and Video Festival, originally planned for late May but now rescheduled to October, and Montreal's Festival international du film sur l'art, which will now be presented online.
+Festival cancellations or postponements include the Hot Docs Canadian International Documentary Festival, originally planned in Toronto from 30 April to 10 May 2020, the Inside Out Film and Video Festival, originally planned for late May but rescheduled to October, and Montreal's Festival international du film sur l'art, which was presented online.
 CBC Radio's Canada Reads book competition, scheduled for the week of 16 March, was also postponed.
+A few film festivals that had been scheduled for March were entirely cancelled due to the lack of sufficient time to shift to an alternative delivery model, but most film festivals throughout the year were presented online or at outdoor venues such as drive-in theatres.